Want Your Baby to Be a Great Sleeper? 3 Tips from Dr. Harvey Karp

 Every parent hopes their baby will be a great sleeper.
 But not every parent knows these simple steps for boosting baby sleep….which will help you catch more zzz’s as well!
 Dr. Harvey Karp, Founder and CEO of Happiest Baby, provided our Yumi family with 3 of his top tips for turning your babe into a great sleeper ✨

 Remind Your Baby of Her Happy Place…the Womb!

-Babies calm easily—and sleep best—when we give them a virutal 4th trimester, by lavishing them with womb-like rhythms throughout the day and night.
+Babies calm easily—and sleep best—when we give them a virtual 4th trimester, by lavishing them with womb-like rhythms throughout the day and night.
 That’s because all babies are born with a special calming reflex that flips on when we mimic the womb with 5 precise steps, called the 5 S’s (swaddling, side/stomach position, shushing, swinging and sucking).

 Safety Tip: The side position is only for calming your baby in your arms.
 Babies should always sleep on the back, the only safe position.

 Swaddle—Even If Your Baby Resists at First

 Want your baby to sleep well at night and take nice, long naps?
 Then never skip out on swaddling.
 It prevents flailing of the arms—a top reason babies accidentally wake themselves.
 Some babies fight the swaddle at first, but don’t let this fool you into thinking they don’t like it.
 Swaddling reminds babies of the snug security of the womb.
 Once your wiggly worm is nicely wrapped, layer in the other S’s and she’ll soon be blissfully calm and ready to sleep.